Amazing Health Benefits from Walking Every Day

 Hopefully, this helps to get you motivated to set some time aside each day and lace up your shoes and get out there.

-If you want to keep track of your activity like steps, distance and calories burned, the easiest and most helpful is using a fitness tracker like one of these.
+If you want to keep track of your activity like steps, distance and calories burned, the easiest and most helpful is using a fitness tracker.

 What are the greatest benefits that you experience from walking every day?